31 Best Things to do in Lombardy, Italy: Top places to visit

 Lago di Garda is Italy’s largest lake.
 It is so large that it falls into 3 regions.
 Lombardy includes the western part of the region.

 The lake has clear water with beaches that are contrasted by wild mountains interspersed with hundreds of kilometres of hiking trails.
-There are so many great things to do around the lake – swimming, water sports, walking around the lake, hiking in the mountains or soaking up history from the preserved ruins and castles.
+There are so many great things to do around the lake – swimming, water sports, walking around the lake or in the colourful towns, hiking in the mountains or soaking up history from the preserved ruins and castles.

 The most famous lakeside town is Sirmione in the south, dominated by the medieval Scaliger Castle and fortress.
 Part of the castle is submerged in water, giving the impression that the ruins of the castle come directly out of the turquoise water.